JdeRobot/FPGA-robotics/phys_fpga/README.md

 ### [ov7670_yuv_80x60_sobel_50mhz](alhambra_ii/apio/ov7670_yuv_80x60_sobel_50mhz)

   Same as previous, but configures the PLL to have a clock of 50MHz instead of 100MHz to see if there is any improvement.
-It doesnt seem to be; however, the timming analysis suggest a clock frequency of 80MHz (or less)
+It doesn't seem to be; however, the timing analysis suggest a clock frequency of 80MHz (or less).

    ![OV7670 camera and alhambra pin connection for YUV](ov7670_alhambra_interface_yuv.png)